jpineda30/Employee-Tracker/README.md

 1.-Use *npm i* to install dependencies
 2.-Start the application by entering the comand *node app.js* in console.
-3.-Select the option for the menu using arrow keys, enter to confirm the opcion and     enter the data the application ask for.
+3.-Select the option for the menu using arrow keys, enter to confirm the option and     enter the data the application ask for.
 4.- Select exit in the menu to close the application.

 ## Proyect Usage